 - Fold over the chicken.
 You can secure it if you want with a toothpick, however, it's not necessary.
 Season the tops of the chicken at this time.

-- Add approximately 2 tbsp of oil into your pan and add in the chicken.
+- Add approximately 2 tablespoon of oil into your pan and add in the chicken.
 Sear each side of the chicken approximately 3 to 5 minutes on each side.

 - Then place the oven proof skillet into the oven and let the chicken thoroughly cook for 20 - 30 minutes.